asiopueo/SFND_2D_Feature_Tracking/README.md

 ## Further Considerations
 The testing of the detectors and descriptors should be further automated and the results directly written to a plain text file (e.g. csv or tsv).
-In this way, the numbers could be extracted and transferred into the spreadsheets more easily.
+In this way, the numbers could be extracted and transferred into the spreadsheets more easily via simple copy & paste.